utcompling/textgrounder/README.txt

 System Properties, choose the Advanced tab, click on Environment Variables, and add your settings in the User variables area.

-/*Next, likewise set TEXTGROUNDER_DIR to be the top level directory where you unzipped the download.
-In Unix, type 'pwd' in the directory where this file is and use the path given to you by the shell as TEXTGROUNDER_DIR.
+/*Next, likewise set POLIGROUNDER_DIR to be the top level directory where you unzipped the download.
+In Unix, type 'pwd' in the directory where this file is and use the path given to you by the shell as POLIGROUNDER_DIR.
 You can set this in the same manner as for JAVA_HOME above.*/ //THIS WILL BE REMOVED

-Next, add the directory TEXTGROUNDER_DIR/bin to your path.
+Next, add the directory POLIGROUNDER_DIR/bin to your path.
 For example, you can set the path in your .bashrc file as follows:

-export PATH="$PATH:$TEXTGROUNDER_DIR/bin"
+export PATH="$PATH:$POLIGROUNDER_DIR/bin"

 On Windows, you should also add the python main directory to your path.

 Once you have taken care of these three things, you should be able to build and use the TextGrounder Library.

-Note: Spaces are allowed in JAVA_HOME but not in TEXTGROUNDER_DIR.
+Note: Spaces are allowed in JAVA_HOME but not in POLIGROUNDER_DIR.
 To set an environment variable with spaces in it, you need to put quotes around the value when on Unix, but you must *NOT* do this when under Windows.